-Cartier, one of Richemont’s core brands is going to unveil its new Rotonde de Cartier Flying Tourbillon Skeleton (ref.
-W1580031) limited edition watch at the upcoming SIHH 2010 trade show that starts on 18 January 2010.
+Cartier, a French-based jewelry icon that is rapidly transforming into a serious watchmaker, as well as one of Richemont’s precious few core brands is going to unveil its new Rotonde de Cartier Flying Tourbillon Skeleton (ref.
+W1580031 in white gold & ref.
+W1580046 in rose gold) limited edition watch at the upcoming SIHH 2010 trade show that starts on 18 January 2010.
 Crafted from 18-carat white gold, the gadget will cost like a German executive saloon, but that’s not why the watch is so interesting.

 As you can see on the photos, the watch’s exclusive Cartier Caliber 9455 MC hand-wound movement -a mechanism that was just presented by the Swiss-based brand and is supposed to power their most compact timekeepers- rests not behind, but inside the skeletonized dial!

 Stamped with the famous Geneva Seal of the Geneva School of Horology (it basically means that the movement was manufactured in the City or Canton of Geneva and that the caliber meets all the specifications of the Specific Regulations for Geneva Seal Watch Movements law) and is delivered with a numbered certificate of origin.
 Besides the usual bragging rights that come with the paper, it also guarantees the highest build quality that money can get in this price niche.